On the affine invariant of simple hypersemitoric systems: Affine invariant in the presence of a standard flap

 \subsection{Affine invariant via a cut for each elliptic-elliptic value}

-In order to keep the notation as simple as possible, in this section we only deal with a single flap $\mathcal{F}$ in a hypersemitoric system $(M,\omega,F=(J,H)$.
-We note that the adaptation to the case of multiple flaps is analogous and is done in Section \ref{s.generalhypersemitoric}, where an affine invariant for a general hypersemitoric system is defined.
+In order to keep the notation as simple as possible, in this section we only deal with a single flap $\mathcal{F}$ in a hypersemitoric system $(M,\omega,F=(J,H))$.
+We note that the adaptation to the case of multiple flaps is analogous and is done in Section \ref{s.generalhypersemitoric}, where an affine invariant for a general simple hypersemitoric system is defined.
 Let $(M,\omega,F=(J,H))$ be a hypersemitoric system on a $4$-dimensional symplectic manifold $(M,\omega)$ such that the only critical values outside of the elliptic critical values occurring at the boundary of $F(M)$ are caused by a \textbf{standard} flap $\mathcal{F}$.
-Let $\gamma:[0,1]\rightarrow \mathcal{F}$ be the curve such that $\gamma(0)$ and $\gamma(1)$ are the parabolic values and $\gamma(t)=(x_t,y_t),\ t\in\ ]0,1[$ parametrizes the hyperbolic-regular values.